jwauhkonen/hangman/README.md

+Jonathan Wauhkonen’s Hangman

-This is going to be my second crack at a hangman program.
-It's going to be even better than the first one!
+This is my second crack at a hangman program.